 In our market, the online sites give you an estimate based on traditional square miles.
 The Outer Banks is not a conventional market, nor is it square.
 Many variables play a role in the market price.

 Moving forward, the starting price will determine the final sale price.
 The market we are leaving has allowed liberal pricing and taught buyers not to make offers.
 Moving forward, sellers will have to look at offers and be prepared to counter offers.
 The better the pricing in the market, the less they will have to negotiate.
 We feel that a house priced right will sell for the asking price moving forward.

-To summarize, the Outer Banks market will remain strong for 2022.
+To summarize, the Outer Banks market will likely remain strong for 2023.
 Knowledge of the market will play the most significant role, as we are primarily a second home and investment destination.
 The general US market does not directly reflect our market on the Outer Banks.
-Use the market knowledge to find the best property in this neutral market.
+Use market knowledge to find the best property in this neutral market.